Jake Hodge Memorial Scholarship Guidelines

 Tribute: The scholarship was established by friends and family of Jake Hodge.
 The award is made possible through the generosity of many individuals, sports teams and businesses.
 Jake Hodge was 12 years old when he died in his sleep.
 An outstanding athlete, good student and Christian, Hodge touched many lives during his short time on earth.
 His legacy will continue through this scholarship and a companion outreach program.

-Application: Applicants should review these guidelines, complete the application form, draft the required essay and submit two letters of recommendation to be considered for this scholarship.
+Application: Applicants should review these guidelines, complete the application form, draft the required essay and submit two letters of recommendation (It is highly recommended that at least one letter be from a former JHF scholarship recipient) to be considered for this scholarship.
 These forms are available from the high school guidance departments at Crittenden, Lyon, Livingston and Caldwell counties.
 It's also available online at JakeHodge.com.

 Eligibility: Graduating seniors from Kentucky high schools in Crittenden, Lyon, Livingston and Caldwell counties are eligible to apply for the scholarship without regard to race, religion, gender, national origin, or disability.
 Applications will be ranked using the following priorities: (i) essay reflecting strong character and personal initiative, (ii) recommendations sighting attributes such as positive roll model, mentor, advocate or leader, (iii) references indicating a team spirit in the classroom, on an athletic field or other extracurricular association, (iv) students having a grade point average (GPA) between 2.5 and above and motivated to succeed academically at an institution of higher learning and (v) applicants needing financial assistance.
 Members of the Hodge family and all relatives of donors who contribute more than two percent of the scholarship fund’s assets, are ineligible to receive a scholarship from the Jake Hodge Memorial Fund.
 In addition, the scholarship committee members, including their spouses, children, adopted children, grandchildren and great-grandchildren, nieces and nephews are prohibited from applying or receiving any scholarship, grant or financial award from the fund.